This blog post was written in March of 2020 and has since been edited to reflect new updates and information.

 - Get creative about ways to include people who can’t be there.
 Worried that your grandparents or immunocompromized guests can’t make it?
 Find a way to live stream your ceremony and as much of the wedding as possible, so they can watch from afar.
 This is another huge PLUS of hiring videographers 😉

 - Communicate with your vendors as much as possible if you are considering postponing your event.
 The worst thing is to cancel last minute!
-Most of our businesses will take a huge hit this year from the virus, so preparing for slower cash flow is essential.
+Most of our businesses have taken a huge hit this year from the virus, so preparing for slower cash flow is essential.
 We are trying our best to help clients, but you can help us too by being super candid about everything!

 - Remember, we are all in this together.
 We are all a little scared.
 We are all getting hit economically and worried about loved ones getting sick.
 Be kind.
 Be understanding.
 It will go a long way!